 4 Generally, the parent who does not have physical custody pays child support to the parent who does.
 The "basic child support obligation" is an amount determined by applying a statutory formula; in determining actual child support payments, a judge - or parents mediating an agreement - may consider other factors as well.

 Add-ons The basic child support obligation calculated here does not include "add-ons", such as expenses related to child-care services, medical care, and education.
-When the costs of add-ons are attributed to the parental child support obligation, the law provides that they be prorated "in the same proportion as each parent's income is to the combined parental income." § The noncustodial parent's pro rata share of add-ons is then added to his or her child support obligation calculated to the right.
+When the costs of add-ons are attributed to the parental child support obligation, the law provides that the noncustodial parent's share of add-ons be prorated "in the same proportion as each parent's income is to the combined parental income," or "paid in a manner determined by the court." § § § § The noncustodial parent's pro rata share of add-ons is then added to his or her child support obligation calculated to the right.

 For more information, see Articles > Child Support